 - Always run a Customer or Supplier Integrity check first.
 Customers \ Utilities \ Check Customer Integrity menu

-- Run from Admin / Other / Check for Partially Posted Invoices Report (this only applies to Customers) If anything shows up on here please call your Partner or Support Staff to have it Repaired - Not all transactions need to be repaired but please check.
+- Run from Admin / System Reports / Check for Partially Posted Invoices Report (this only applies to Customers) If anything shows up on here please call your Partner or Support Staff to have it Repaired - Not all transactions need to be repaired but please check.

 - Confirm the variance by running a Customer Aged Trial Balance report (ATB).
 At the bottom is the total of the balances found by summing the individual Customer balances as well as the balance from the General Ledger.
 Look for a variance there.